StenbergSimon/CNV_pipe/README.md

   -a BOOLEAN, --plot=BOOLEAN

- 			Specify if plotting should be done using DNAcopy
+                        pecify if plotting should be done using DNAcopy [Default:True]
-                        [Default:True]

   -r FILE, --reference=FILE

                         Bam file to be used as refernce / control

 Developed by: Simon Stenberg